xcore/sc_spdif/app_example_tx/doc/quickstart.rst

 S/PDIF Transmit Demo quickstart guide
 =====================================

-This application uses the XP-SKC-L16 sliceKIT L16 Core Board together with the xSOFTip ''S/PDIF Transmit Function Library'' to demonstrate s/pdif transmission on an XCore processor.It is designed to run on the XMOS L16 Slicekit Core Board (XP-SKC-L16) in conjuction with an Audio Slice Card (XA-SK-AUDIO).
+This application uses the XP-SKC-L16 sliceKIT L16 Core Board together with the xSOFTip ''S/PDIF Transmit Function Library'' to demonstrate S/PDIF transmission on an XCore processor.It is designed to run on the XMOS L16 Slicekit Core Board (XP-SKC-L16) in conjuction with an Audio Slice Card (XA-SK-AUDIO).

 The functionality of the program is a follows:

-    * Setup the audio hardware on the board as required, this includes Master clock selection and SPDIF output enable.
+    * Setup the audio hardware on the board as required, this includes Master clock selection and S/PDIF output enable.
-    * Generate a triangular wave and transmit it thru the s/pdif port of the audio Slice Card.
+    * Generate a triangular wave and transmit it through the S/PDIF port of the audio Slice Card.

 Hardware Setup